jweswimm/jweswimm/README.md

 Hi!
-This GitHub seems a bit bare at the moment, but I will add much more soon.
+I know this GitHub seems a bit bare at the moment, but I will add much more soon.

 Thanks for stopping by!